 Name : Address: Telephone: E-mail: 1.
-School site and person you are filing a com 2.
+School site and person you are filing a complaint against t: 2.
 Has this been discussed with him/her?
 Y N Date: 3.
-Has the complaint been discussed with the Y N Date: e principal or supervisor? important information such as location, names, reported.
-Please use additional paper if more space is What remedy or action do you suggest?
-Triatremedy or decion do you suggest.
-Signature Date Date received by Method Schools Corporate e Office Butter eccived by Prietriod Schools Corporati 5 Ginee
+Has the complaint been discussed with the principal or s $Y N $ Date: supervisor?
+Description of Complaint: Please include all important info ormation such as location names

+Description of Complaint: Please include all important information such as location, names, dates, who was present, and to whom it was reported.
+Please use additional paper if more space is Needed.

+What remedy or action do you suggest?

+Signature

+Date

+Date received by Method Schools Corporate Office